 The Banks are an indispensable part of startups and small businesses.

-When we started our venture, banks for me was a place to do our transactions and get our salaries
+When we started our venture, banks for me was a place where client sent their money and we got our salaries

-As our business grew, I learned the constructive role a bank can play in our company’s growth.
+As our business grew, I realized the constructive role a bank can play in our company’s growth.

-Banks definitely have a bigger role than you and I can think of in helping you grow.
+They definitely have a bigger role than you and I can think of .
+Especially, helping our startups/business grow.

 The banks in India are tricky to deal with.
-(I am told they are the same all around the world.
-The rich bankers who can make your poor)
+(I am told they are the same all around the world)

 We have worked with a few banks in last few years.

-Over the course of time, I have learned many lessons while dealing with different banks.
+Over the course of time, I have learned many lessons while dealing with them.

 I am sure they will come in handy for you to grow your business.

-Here are the few tips for you and your business:
+Here are few tips for you and your business:

 - Never keep all your eggs in a single basket:

 Never ever deal with a single bank.
-We just learnt it the hard way, when our preferred bank refused to give us a loan.
+We just learned it the hard way, when our preferred bank refused to give us a loan.

 Today, we deal with 3 banks and divide our bank accounts based on our divisions and services offered by a bank.

-For ex, govt banks can never give services on par with a private bank.
+For ex, govt banks can never give services at par with a private bank.
 But govt banks have their own set of advantages, which range from them not disappearing overnight to providing govt scheme based loans.

 Bottom line is, always have more than 1 bank account.